Software Engineering: A Modern Approach

 .
 Finally, it sets the temperature

 to 100 degrees Celsius.
-We assume that temperatures are monitored in the
+We assume that temperatures are monitored using

 The Temperature